element-hq/ems-docs/src/Frequently-Asked-Questions.md

 ### Server Configuration & Management

+#### Are custom appservices supported?

+Upload of custom (yaml) registration files for appservices is not currently supported for EMS hosts.

+We are actively working on improving bridging support for EMS hosts and hope that this will be something that you see substantial improvement in over the coming months.

 #### Are you able to use a custom domain like: "matrix.example.com"?

 Yes, absolutely!
 However you need to set this at host creation time as the homeserver name is "baked in" to all of the events that the homeserver creates.